 Pathological narcissism is maladaptive, rigid, persistent and causes significant distress and functional impairment.
 These qualities remain relatively stable over time and are not caused by a medical condition, drugs, or a person’s developmental stage.

 Research shows that although people with NPD experience high self-esteem, it is also fragile and insecure.
 Their self-esteem fluctuates from moment to moment and day to day.
 Yet people with NPD are more likely to state their self-esteem as high rather than low.
 This suggests that although people with NPD describe themselves in positive terms, their nonconscious feelings are not necessarily so positive.

-So, while it is common to refer to a selfish or arrogant person as a narcissist, the psychological definition is not only subtle but is also relatively rare.
+So, while it is common to refer to someone behaving selfishly or arrogantly as a narcissist, the psychological definition is more subtle and also relatively rare.